nuance-communications/mix-cli/README.md

  *  **MIX_TENANT**: your Mix tenant

-For convenience, the overriding environment variables can be stored in a `.env` file. `mix-cli` looks for the `.env` file in the current working directory when it starts up.
+It is also possible to configure these environment variables using a `.env` file.
+`mix-cli` looks for the `.env` file in the current working directory when it starts up.

-Configuration values found in the `.env` file have precedence those provided in the central configuration.
-Configuration values provided using actual environment variables have precedence over both those in the `.env` file and those in the central configuration.
+Configuration values are read in the following order, where the last value assignment wins:

+ * central configuration file
+ * `.env` file in current working directory
+ * environment variables already set in the execution environment

 # Retrieving the access token
 With the relevant configuration in place, you first need to retrieve an access